-In this article, we're going to explain the difference between these four options.
-But first of all, keep in mind that no matter which option you choose in Parallels Wizard, you can easily change these settings after Windows has been installed on your Mac.
+This article explains the difference between these four profile options.
+However, no matter which option you choose in Parallels Wizard, you can easily change the setting after you install Windows on your Mac.

-The Productivity profile is designed to meet the needs of those of Parallels Desktop users who mostly use Windows for office work (lawyers, managers, accountants, realtors, teachers, etc), serfing the web, watching movies, and other similar activity.
+The Productivity profile is designed to meet the needs of Parallels Desktop users who use Windows mainly for office work (lawyers, managers, accountants, realtors, teachers, etc.), surfing the web, watching movies, and other similar activities.

-When the Productivity Profile is chosen the virtual machine will have 2 virtual CPUs and 1 Gb of memory assigned to it which is optimal for Microsoft Office 2013 and most of the office applications, all the integration features like Shared Folders and the Shared Profile are enabled and the default startup view is Coherence.
+When you choose the Productivity profile, the virtual machine will have two virtual CPUs and 1 Gb of memory assigned to it, which is optimal for Microsoft Office 2013 and most office applications.
+In addition, all of the integration features, like Shared Folders and the Shared Profile, will be enabled, and the default startup view will be Coherence.

-When the Games only Profile is chosen the virtual machine will have the maximum memory recommended for the virtual machine (the green zone of the Memory slider under Configure > Hardware > CPU & Memory), 512 Mb of Video memory, most of the integration features will be disabled, however the Mouse and the Keyboard are going to be optimised for games and the startup view is set to the Full Screen.
+When the Games Only profile is chosen, the virtual machine will have the maximum recommended memory (the green zone of the Memory slider under Configure > Hardware > CPU & Memory) and 512 Mb of video memory.
+Most of the integration features will be disabled, but your mouse and keyboard will be optimised for games.
+The startup view will be set to Full Screen.

-The Design Profile is designed to meet the needs of those of Parallels Desktop users who mostly use Windows for running the applications such as CorelDraw, Photoshop, or 3D modeling software.
+The Design profile is intended to meet the needs of Parallels Desktop users who use Windows mainly for running applications such as CorelDraw, Photoshop, or 3D modeling software.

-When the Design Profile is chosen the virtual machine will have the maximum recommended Memory and 512 Mb of Video memory to provide the best video/graphic performance, at the same time most of the integration features are enabled to provide the ability to save all your projects directly on the Mac side.
-The startup view is going to be the Fill Screen.
+When you choose the Design profile, your virtual machine will have the maximum recommended memory and 512 Mb of video memory to provide the best video/graphic performance.
+At the same time, most of the integration features will be enabled, allowing you to save your projects directly on the Mac side.
+The startup view will be the Full Screen.

-When the Software Development Profile is chosen the virtual machine will have the maximum recommended CPU and Memory, and the Nested and PMU Virtualization enabled.
-The startup view is going to be Window.
+The Software Development profile provides the virtual machine with the maximum recommended CPU and memory and enables nested and PMU virtualization.
+The startup view will be Window.

-How to change Profile after Windows is already installed?
+How to change your profile after Windows is installed.

-Then you will be able to switch to another Profile.
+You will now be able to switch to another profile.

-- Start your virtual machine to make sure the new settings are applied successfully.
+- Start your virtual machine to make sure the new settings were applied successfully.

-If you believe that none of the four preset Profiles fully meets your needs, or you just want to experiment with the virtual machine's settings you can also adjust your virtual machine manually.
+If you believe that none of the four preset profiles fully meets your needs, or you just want to experiment with your virtual machine's settings, you can also adjust your virtual machine manually.

-To easily revert any configuration option to its default settings you can click Restore Defaults button located on the right bottom side of the every Configuration screen.
+To revert any configuration option to its default setting, click the Restore Defaults button located on the bottom right side of the Configuration screen.